CarlaBuongiorno/MilestoneProject1/README.md

 ### Frameworks, Libraries & Programs Used
 - [Balsamiq](https://balsamiq.com/) was used to create the [wireframes:](assets/wireframes/wireframes.pdf) during the design process.
 - [Bootstrap 4.6.0](https://www.bootstrapcdn.com/) This project uses Bootstrap to help with the responsiveness and styling of the website.
-- [Font Awesome](https://www.bootstrapcdn.com/fontawesome/) was used to add icons to the website for UX purposes
+- [Font Awesome](https://www.bootstrapcdn.com/fontawesome/) was used to add icons to the website for UX purposes.
 - [Google Fonts](https://fonts.google.com/) was used to import the fonts that were used throughout the project.
 - [jQuery](https://jquery.com/) came with Bootstrap which helped to make the navbar responsive.
 - [Gitpod](https://gitpod.io/workspaces/) was used as the IDE to develop this website.